 Barton fractures extend through the dorsal aspect to the articular surface but not to the volar aspect.
 Therefore, i...

-Bennett fracture-dislocation of the thumb results from forced abduction of thumb and is defined as an intra-articular two-part fracture of the base of the first metacarpal bone.
+Bennett fracture-dislocation of the thumb results from forced abduction of the thumb, and is defined as an intra-articular two-part fracture of the base of the first metacarpal bone.

 two pieces fracture dislocation of the base of the thumb metacarpal